 What is Garam Masala?

-In Hindi, Garam means "warm" and Masala is basically a "blend of spices".
-So Garam Masala translates to warm spice bend.
-It is not "hot", in the sense that it does not include any red chilis to add heat.
-It has body warming spices blended together.
+In Hindi, Garam means “warm,” and Masala is basically a “blend of spices.”
+So Garam Masala translates to the warm spice blend.
+It is not “hot” in the sense that it does not include any red chilis to add heat.
+It has body-warming spices blended together.

-Garam Masala originates in North India, where there are more colder seasons.
-So this warming spice blend helps and is definitely used much more in the colder days.
+Garam Masala originates in North India, where there are colder seasons.
+So this warming spice blend helps and is definitely used much more on colder days.

 In Ayurvedic medicine, it is believed that the spices in garam masala warm the body.
 This means they help to improve metabolism.
-Other healing benefits of Garam Masala are helping with digestion, reduces inflammation and boosting the immune system.
+Other healing benefits of Garam Masala are helping with digestion, reducing inflammation, and boosting the immune system.

 What spices are in Garam Masala?

-The basic recipe from my mom includes -
+The basic recipe from my mom includes the below ingredients –

 - Cumin Seeds (Jeera)